-- 5.1.
-Prior to the application of primer and base coats, surfaces shall be inspected and approved in accordance with PCA Standard P4. - 5.2.
-The specifications shall indicate the number and type of primer and base coats to be applied by the painting and decorating contractor in the contract documents. - 5.3.
-The painting and decorating contractor shall apply the specified paint coats to produce a "properly painted surface" as defined in PCA Standard P1. - 5.4.
-The contractor that will apply decorative finishes on the project shall inspect painted surfaces for suitability to receive decorative finishes.
-If additional surface preparation or base coats are required, this work shall be performed by either the contractor providing decorative finishes or the painting and decorating contractor and shall be invoiced as extra work to the contract in accordance with PCA Standard P18. - 5.5.
-Representative Sample - 5.5.1.
-A sample board or mock-up can be rendered in scale to give a representation of how the completed finish should appear.
-The size should be at least 11" x 14" or large enough to illustrate one full repeat of the design. - 5.5.2.
-The sample board or mock up is used to determine whether the colors and technique(s) are acceptable before any related work commences. - 5.5.3.
-The representative sample is owned by the company or person who produced the sample. - 5.5.4.
-Upon mutual agreement of the contractor providing decorative finishes and the contracting entity, a benchmark sample shall be produced in accordance with PCA Standard P5.
-The contractor providing the benchmark sample shall be entitled to additional compensation utilized a method detailed in PCA Standard P18. - 5.6.
-Criteria for Acceptance of a Decorative Finish

-- 5.6.1.
-If the approved sample board or mock up is a reasonable representation of the completed work throughout the area of application, then the work shall be deemed to be acceptable. - 5.6.2.
-If, on the approved board or mock up, the pattern size had to be scaled down due to dimensional limitations, but the predetermined scale to actual scale is accurate, then the finish is deemed to be acceptable.
+- 5.1 Prior to the application of primer and base coats, surfaces shall be inspected and approved in accordance with PCA Standard P4. - 5.2 The specifications shall indicate the number and type of primer and base coats to be applied by the Painting Contractor in the contract documents. - 5.3 The Painting Contractor shall apply the specified paint coats to produce a properly painted surface as defined in PCA Standard P1. - 5.4 The contractor that will apply decorative finishes on the project shall inspect painted surfaces for suitability to receive decorative finishes. - 5.5 Representative Sample - 5.5.1 A sample board or Mock-up can be rendered in scale to give a representation of how the completed finish should appear.
+The size should be at least 11" x 14" or large enough to illustrate one full repeat of the design. - 5.5.2 The sample board or Mock-up is used to determine whether the colors and technique(s) are acceptable before any related work commences. - 5.5.3 Upon mutual agreement of the contractor providing decorative finishes and the contracting entity, a Benchmark Sample shall be produced in accordance with PCA Standard P5. - 5.6 Criteria for Acceptance of a Decorative Finish. - 5.6.1 If the approved sample board or Mock-up is a reasonable representation of the completed work throughout the area of application, then the work shall be deemed to be acceptable. - 5.6.2 If, on the approved board or Mock-up, the pattern size had to be scaled down due to dimensional limitations, but the predetermined scale to actual scale is accurate, then the finish is deemed to be acceptable.